sthagen/oasis-open-openc2-yuuki/INSTALL.md

              'status': 200,
              'status_text': 'OK - the Command has succeeded.'}

 OK, we can see we sent an action-target pair of 'query features'.
-The response shows us everything we need to know about this actuator, and perhaps most importantly, which OpenC2 profile(s) it implements.
+The response shows us everything we need to know about this consumer, and perhaps most importantly, which OpenC2 profile(s) it implements.
 Looks like it implements one profile with a NameSpace Identifer (NSID) of 'x-acme', and has six action-target 'pairs'.
-This means the actuator supports six specific commands; one for each pair.
+This means the consumer supports six specific commands; one for each pair.

 ## Send a Command: Locate RoadRunner!

-From the list of action-target pairs above, we can see the actuator supports a command for locating the road runner.
+From the list of action-target pairs above, we can see the consumer supports a command for locating the road runner.
 Let's do it.
-Again, we'll use a pre-written command from our client.
-To see what pre-written commands the client came with, just type
+Again, we'll use a pre-written command from our producer.
+To see what pre-written commands the producer came with, just type

-    $ python3 -m yuuki.client show
+    $ yuuki.producer show

 Now let's actually locate the bird!

-    $ python3 -m yuuki.client send 5
+    $ yuuki.producer send locate-road_runner

 OUTPUT: